nsetzer/daedalus-games/csp2.md

 For browser based games, the browser may not render if the tab is not in focus.
 When the user switches back to that tab, the game will be out of sync.

+## 3.6) Server Side Collisions

+- rewind to the collision frame
+- apply all new inputs since
+- bend client position to the new position over a number of frames

 ## 4) Reconnect